icy/docker/README.md

     $ systemctl enable docker
     $ systemctl start docker

-You will need youself to `docker` group
+You need to add yourself to `docker` group

     $ gpasswd -a YOUR_USERNAME docker
     $ exit